 How the shows are run IEA offers a unique showing opportunity for our riders, as they are required to supply neither equipment nor horse.
 The team travels to shows hosted by other riding schools, where they are entered in the division appropriate to their grade and skill level.
 They then are randomly assigned their mount for their class.
 Because the horses are new to the riders, judging is based on horsemanship and equitation.
-Stillmeadows is host to a show every year.
+Stillmeadows is host to 2 or 3 shows every year.
 For more information about the organization, visit http://rideiea.org

 Cost and lesson timesIEA lessons are offered throughout the week.
 Please send an email to email@example.com for lesson availability.

 $50.00 per lesson if paid in cash. $60.00 per lesson if paid by check or credit card.
 Additional show fees will be addressed per show

 Show EquipmentAll equipment should be approved by Sulu or Sarah.
 If you have any questions, please ask!

 – Beige or Khaki colored breeches (for use with tall boots) or jodphurs (for use with paddock boots)

 – Black Tall Boots (age 13+)– Brown or black paddock boots with matching garter straps (under 13 years old)

 – ASTM/SEI approved black show helmet (i.e. Charles Owens, IRH, GPA)

 – White long-sleeved show shirt with collar (snap collar or button on is fine)